 Source: Ewer, T.C. & Stewart, D.C.
 (1986).
 Improvement in bronchial hyper-responsiveness in patients with moderate asthma after treatment with a hypnotic technique: A randomised controlled trial.
 British Medical Journal, 293, 1129-1132.

 - the fear and panic associated with an attack which can prolong the attack

 - the expectation of the severity of an attack which in itself can cause an attack to be worse than it needs to be

 This can help to reduce your bronchial hyper-responsiveness and increase your peak flow rates in many cases.

 If you’d like to find out more about how you can improve your asthma condition naturally with hypnotherapy, just arrange a free initial consultation by clicking the image below.
-The free initial consultation is where we meet for approximately one hour and discuss the onset of your asthma, when it is at it’s worst, what needs to happen to trigger an attack, etc. I’ll also be able to explain how hypnotherapy can help your asthma, how many sessions you’ll need, etc., and answer any questions you may have.
+The free initial consultation is where we meet for approximately one hour.
+We’ll discuss the onset of your problem, when it is at it’s worst, what needs to happen to trigger an attack, etc. I’ll also be able to explain how hypnotherapy can help you, how many sessions you’ll need, etc., and answer any questions you may have.